Industrial Fasteners Institute

 The Industrial Fasteners Institute (IFI) is an American non-profit trade and standards organization and publisher, based in Independence, Ohio.
 It was founded as the American Institute of Bolt, Nut and Rivet Manufacturers in 1931 and changed its name to the IFI in 1949.
 Among their publications is the frequently cited IFI Fastener Technology Handbook, a reference frequently used as a design guide by mechanical engineers, machinists, and others involved in the production of high-quality machine screws, bolts, nuts, and other engineered fasteners.

 Leadership

 Herman H. Lind became the organization's executive vice president in 1937.

 Frank Masterson was elected president of the institute by its 200 members in 1953 and assumed office in January 1954.

-The organization's chair for the 2023–24 term is Gene Simpson.
+The organization's volunteer leadership for the 2026–27 term: